Applications will be available on Friday, January 23rd and

 OAs will assist with other duties related to the Office of New Student Programs as assigned.

-OAs will attend and assist with the Candlelighting ceremony, Explore UAlbany, and other welcome initiatives as assigned.
+OAs will attend and assist with welcome week initiatives in the Fall, 2015 and Spring 2016 as assigned.

 Great Dane Beginnings – First Year programs

-OAs will attend and assist with New Student Programs tabling and programs as assigned.
+OAs will attend and assist with New Student Programs tabling and programs as assigned throughout the 2015-2016 Academic Year.

 ORIENTATION ASSISTANT TIME COMMITMENT